Severe Weather Statement issued for Porter by NWS - NewsBreak

 Severe Weather Statement issued for Porter by NWS

-Effective: 2021-08-10 21:49:00 EDT Expires: 2021-08-11 03:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-10 21:31:00 EDT Expires: 2021-08-11 03:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Porter A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR NORTHERN PORTER COUNTY At 850 PM CDT, severe thunderstorms were located along a line extending from near Trail Creek to near South Haven, moving east at 40 mph.
+Target Area: Porter A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR NORTHERN PORTER COUNTY At 834 PM CDT, severe thunderstorms were located along a line extending from near Porter to Hobart, moving east at 45 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
 Locations impacted include Portage, Valparaiso, Chesterton, South Haven, Porter, Burns Harbor, Ogden Dunes, Town of Pines, Beverly Shores, Wheeler and Dune Acres.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0